russgooday/React-Firebase/tripago/README.md

 **Dependencies**

-The useEffect hook has an optional argument in the form of a dependency array.
+The hook has an optional argument in the form of a dependency array.
 This array contains values that the effect's function depends on.

 ```javascript
 useEffect(() => {